 If the other driver was entirely at fault for the accident, then the other driver will usually be forced to pay compensation through their insurance for your medical bills, lost wages, and other damages.

 However, if you are partially to blame for the accident occurring, things get more complicated.
 New Jersey has a comparative fault rule which weighs how much you are at fault for the accident and then deducts that percentage from the total damages you are awarded in your case.
 So if you received a total damages award of $100,000 but you were found to be 30% at fault for the accident, you would only be entitled to $70,000.
 It is also important to note that if you are found to be more than 50% at fault for the accident you will receive no compensation.

 Following an accident, dealing with insurance adjusters and insurance company lawyers can be overwhelming and frustrating.
-Insurance companies are in the business of making money, and will attempt to pay as little compensation as possible or even try to deny valid claims.
+Insurance companies are in the business of making money and will attempt to pay as little compensation as possible or even try to deny valid claims.
 Our experienced legal team has handled thousands of auto accident cases and has extensive experience in negotiating with insurance companies.
-At Gold, Albanese, Barletti & Locascio, we will take the time to give you the specialized attention you need, communicate with your health care providers, gather evidence to support your claim and work to ensure you receive maximum compensation for your injuries, pain and suffering, lost wages and other damages.
-We have convenient offices in Red Bank, NJ and Morristown, NJ.
+At The Law Offices of Gold, Albanese, Barletti LLC, we will take the time to give you the specialized attention you need, communicate with your healthcare providers, gather evidence to support your claim, and work to ensure you receive maximum compensation for your injuries, pain, and suffering lost wages and other damages.
+We have convenient offices in Red Bank, NJ, and Morristown, NJ.